AMgrade/laravel-heimdall/README.md

 ```

 ## Configuration
-This packages supports discovery configuration of the service provider.
-If you prefer manual installation, then add to `config/app.php` into `providers` section next line:
+This package supports the discovery configuration of the service provider.
+If you prefer manual installation, then add to `config/app.php` in the `providers` section the next line:

 ```php
 'providers' => [